First-Person Controller

 }

-Save and go back to the editor, now and drag the entire Camera object from the new FPS Controller to your custom FPS Controller like this:
+The scripting is done, only thing missing now is to use FPSF's built-in components with your custom FPSController.
+To speed this up, create a new FPS Controller and drag the entire Camera object from the new FPS Controller to your custom FPS Controller like this:

 The custom FPS Controller with the entire Camera object